 Duke Lemur Center Director’s Fund

-A yearly report is expected until the project is completed.
-Upon completion, a final report must be submitted.
+Award reporting: A final report must be submitted at the completion of the 12-month award period itemizing how the funds were used and summarizing research activity with preliminary results included.
 All publications that result from the supported research should acknowledge support from the Duke Lemur Center.

 Molly Glander Award

 The Molly Glander Award was established to encourage and support involvement of undergraduate students in research projects at the DLC.
 Grants will be awarded to undergraduate students who are engaged in an approved research project at the DLC, with priority given to Duke University students.
 Eligible students must have an approved protocol, a submitted protocol, or must be approved to work under an approved professor’s protocol.
 A one- time award of $300-$500 can be used to cover DLC research fees, project supplies, and/or equipment.
 Please contact the DLC Director of Research (Dr. Erin Ehmke, email@example.com) for an application and more information.

 - Duke Undergraduate Research Support – URS Grants are provided to help defray research expenses of up to $400 for Duke University Trinity and Pratt students enrolled in faculty-supervised independent study courses.
 Please go to undergraduateresearch.duke.edu for more information.